 Value Composite Two (VC2) is an adaptation of the VC1 factor described above.
 O'Shaughnessy found that the addition of shareholder yield can improve the results of the pure play Value Factor One.
 This composite is the combination of the following factors:

-As with the VC1, companies are put into groups from 1 to 100 for each ratio and the individual scores are summed up.
+As with the VC1, companies are grouped from 1 to 100 for each ratio, and the individual scores are summed up.
 This total score is then put into groups again from 1 to 100.
 1 is cheap, 100 is expensive.

 O'Shaughnessy uses the VC2 factor in his trended value screen, which is described in more detail here.

-Please note that we use Book-to-Market instead of P/B since it allows a more accurate sorting compared to P/B. Stocks with a high B/M show up at the top of the list, stocks with negative B/M are at the bottom of the list.
-For the same reason we use Earnings-to-Price instead of Price-to-Earnings and Cash flow-to-price instead instead of Price-to-Cash flow.
+Please note that we use Book-to-Market instead of P/B since it allows a more accurate sorting than P/B. Stocks with a high B/M are at the top of the list, and stocks with a negative B/M are at the bottom.
+For the same reason, we use Earnings-to-Price instead of Price-to-Earnings and Cash flow-to-price instead of Price-to-Cash flow.